TRAIN

 Getting to Vic Medieval Town

-- By Train: Take the Renfe RODALIES R3 Line.
-Journey time of about 90 minutes.
-Trains run every 45 to 60 minutes from 06:00h till around 22:00h.
-See the Train map in the documents section.
+- By Train: Take the Renfe Rodalies R3 Line.
+Journey time is ~90 minutes.
+Trains run every 45–60 minutes from 6:00 am to 10:00 pm.

 Where to Eat Vic Medieval Town

-- El Jardinet de Vic: Traditional catalan food.
-Set menu for €21 or order from the menu.
-Restaurant has beutiful interior patio.
+- El Jardinet de Vic: Traditional Catalan food with a beautiful interior patio.
 Carrer dels Corretgers 8.

-- La Flama: Pizza Restaurant.
-Carrer de la Riera 5
+- La Flama: Pizza restaurant.
+Carrer de la Riera 5.

-- El Caliu: Grilled meat & Salads.
-Set menu Medieval for €28 or order from the menu.
-Carrer de la Riera 13
+- El Caliu: Grilled meats and salads.
+Medieval set menu for €28.
+Carrer de la Riera 13.

-- Dining Tips for Vic:
+Dining Tips for Vic

 - Cava: Catalan sparkling wine similar to Champagne.